easysoftware/developer-portal-devs/docs/Backend_tutorials/features/easy_pages.md

 end
 ```
 ## Tests
 in specs you can define fixtures with your new easy_page and of course test itself.
-My recommandation:
+My recommendation:

 ### Fixtures
 in `spec/fixtures/easy_pages.yml`